Care after kidney transplant

 - If a doctor other than a member or your transplant team gives you a prescription, notify the transplant team before taking.
 Certain medications can interfere with your anti-rejection medications and keep them from working.

 - Continue to take your anti-rejection medication no matter how great you feel, even if you think your transplanted kidney is working well.
-Stopping them may cause rejection to occur.
+Stopping them will cause rejection to occur.

 Do anti-rejection medications have side-effects?